lokile/LokileCrypt/README.md

 }
 ```
 ### Encryption
-- The library will generate a new randomized IV key when performing encryption,
+- The following code will encrypt the data, the library will generate a new randomized IV key when performing encryption,
 so the encrypted results are not the same for the same input
 ```
 val toBeEncrypted="Hello World!"